Study in USA

 The GMAT Quant element incorporates numerical questions that require logical thinking.
 People who want to achieve a 700+ score on their MBA applications, together with students who must pass the Quant portion, need to understand the section structure and build proper practice routines.
 The GMAT exam now requires intensified focused preparation because new timing guidelines and question modifications have been introduced.
-This article breaks down the GMAT Quantitative Reasoning format changes so you can learn expert strategies for speed and accuracy improvement, and provides test questions with a study timeline planner.
+This article breaks down the GMAT Quantitative Reasoning format changes, providing expert strategies for improving speed and accuracy, along with test questions and a study timeline planner.
 The guide incorporates the latest GMAT syllabus through strategies developed by high-performing test takers.

 Ask yourself:

-First, you need to know about the syllabus of GMAT Quant, the pattern of the exam, types of questions.
-So, we will start with the understanding of the GMAT Quantitative section.
+First, you need to know about the syllabus of GMAT Quant, the pattern of the exam, and the types of questions.

 Arithmetic: Questions involving numbers, integers, fractions, percentages, ratios, averages, and number properties.